grid#

 - property unisolvent_nodes: ndarray#

-The array of unisolvent nodes.
+The array of unisolvent nodes in the normalized domain.

 For a definition of unisolvent nodes, see The Notion of Unisolvence in the docs.